 Stafford: We’ll go back West and I’ll keep on writing poems.
 I keep following this sort of hidden river of my life, you know, whatever the topic or impulse which comes, I follow it along trustingly.
 And I don’t have any sense of its coming to a kind of crescendo, or of its petering out either.
 It is just going steadily along.
 So I inhale and exhale.
 I experience, write poems, get now and then great feelings of being on the edge of writing something that reverberates through my own self and that’s very interesting.
 But I don’t have any big or sustained project or any ending revelation that I can tell you about.

-What if the right model for a successful business is not the crescendo (the “hockey stick”) but ebb and flow.
-I think it’s more important how you manage cutbacks and necessary expense reductions, the organized abandonment of products and business models that are obsolete, and the intelligent pruning of initiatives that either have not worked out or are not longer working.
+The right model for a successful business that is long term viable is not the crescendo (the “hockey stick”) but ebb and flow.
+I think it’s more important how you manage cutbacks and necessary expense reductions, the organized abandonment of products that have failed or are obsolete, and the intelligent pruning of initiatives that either have not worked out or are not longer working.

 The alternative is to look for the one big idea that is the home run, and to guard it jealously like a precious gem.
 The problem is that when you guard your best ideas you don’t subject them to the scrutiny they need so that you can refine them and you don’t seek advice and perspectives from prospects, potential partners, domain experts, and others that would allow you to improve them.

-If you can look at your business as ebb and flow–in need of renewal even at the core and requiring constant exploration at the edges to find new opportunities–you may not tell the crescendo story that excites the professional investor, but you may have a much better map for how to prosper.
+If you can look at your business as ebb and flow–acknowledging the need of renewal even at the core and requiring constant exploration at the edges to find new opportunities–you may not tell the crescendo story that excites the professional investor, but you may have a much better map for how to prosper.

 On a visit to Leningrad some years ago I consulted a map to find out where I was, but I could not make it out.
 From where I stood, I could see several enormous churches, yet there was not trace of them on my map.
 When finally an interpreter came to help me, he said: “We don’t show churches on our maps.”
 Contradicting him I pointed to one that was very clearly marked.
 “That is a museum,” he said, ” not what we call a ‘living church.’
 It is only the ‘living churches’ that we don’t show.”